Variational wave functions for the spin-Peierls transition in the Su-Schrieffer-Heeger model with quantum phonons: Results

-From the results above we conclude that, even though the best way to locate the transition between gapless and gapped phases is by looking at the singlet-triplet crossing, as done in Ref.~\cite{bursill1999}, the analysis of the dimer-dimer correlations or the order parameter $\Delta X$ gives also an accurate way to determine the phase diagram, especially in the adiabatic and anti-adiabatic regimes.
+From these results, we conclude that, even though the best way to locate the transition between gapless and gapped phases is by looking at the singlet-triplet crossing, as done in Ref.~\cite{bursill1999}, a relatively accurate location of the Peierls transition, especially in the adiabatic and anti-adiabatic regimes, may be also obtained from the analysis of the dimer-dimer correlations or the phonon displacement.
+We note, however, that these kind of calculations suffer from considerable size effects close to the phase transition.
+In particular, an accurate determination of the phonon displacements is remarkably hard for large sizes, so that a quantitative scaling analysis close to the Peierls instability is not possible.
+Nevertheless, the scope of this work was to demonstrate that a relatively simple variational wave function can capture the relevant features of the phase diagram of the SSH model.